top of page

 Permission.

 Notice how unfamiliar that softness feels.
-That unfamiliarity is information.

-It is speaking.
+It has been speaking.

 Whisper to Your Heart

 You are allowed to unclench.
+You are allowed to exhale.

 You do not have to hold everything to be worthy.